-- facilities shall be in place and available to serve new development no later than the issuance by Seminole County of a certificate of occupancy or its functional equivalent. - 2 Prior to approval of a building permit or its functional equivalent, Seminole County shall consult with the applicable water supplier to determine whether adequate water supplies to serve the new development will be available no later than the anticipated date of issuance of a certificate of occupancy or functional equivalent. - 3 Within areas where on-site sewage treatment facilities are allowable, Seminole County may meet the concurrency requirement for sanitary sewer through the use of on-site sewage treatment and disposal systems approved by the Department of Health to serve new development.
+- Prior to approval of a building permit or its functional equivalent, Seminole County shall consult with the applicable water supplier to determine whether adequate water supplies to serve the new development will be available no later than the anticipated date of issuance of a certificate of occupancy or functional equivalent. - 3 Within areas where on-site sewage treatment facilities are allowable, Seminole County may meet the concurrency requirement for sanitary sewer through the use of on-site sewage treatment and disposal systems approved by the Department of Health to serve new development.